 Having been awarded a 5 Star school, the focus for 2019 will be on showcasing how we have embedded sustainability across the school and community.

-Entering its third year of funding (commencing July 2019), the Operation STEAM Clean the Bay (Science, Tech, Engineering, Arts, Maths) program will continue, including working with the Port Phillip Eco Centre, learning and sharing Indigenous historical and scientific knowledge of our bayside ecosystems, and conducting community engagement activities that increase awareness of the Bay’s environmental health and value.
+Entering its third year of Victorian Government grant funding (commencing July 2019), the Operation STEAM Clean the Bay (Science, Tech, Engineering, Arts, Maths) program will continue, including working with the Port Phillip Eco Centre, learning and sharing Indigenous historical and scientific knowledge of our bayside ecosystems, and conducting community engagement activities that increase awareness of the Bay’s environmental health and value.